TeX Resources on the Web

 source/output synchronization, and more.

-- Winshell for Windows.
+- Winshell for Windows; this is a

 Packages and programs for making slide presentations: